LuisEd2094/AmenitizRails/README.md

 ```

-This will install all the gems you'd need.
+Either way this will install all the gems you'd need.

 After this, we need to set up our databases.
 We can let rails handle it running: